mlr-org/mlr3book/README.md

 #### Further aspects

 * How do I convert `svg` to `pdf`?
-  - Use Inkscape or any other tool which does not convert to raster imgages.
+  - Use Inkscape or any other tool which does not convert to raster images.
 * How do I convert `pdf` to `svg`?
   - Use Inkscape which allows you to also remove unwanted parts of the `pdf`.
 * Do not use screenshots!